roman-milk/roman-milk.github.io/susans-story.md

  Sammi felt more confident by the second.
 "Oops," she whispered dipping the wide head into the soaked slit in teasing fashion.
 Suddenly the powerful woman kissed Susan on the lips.
 The kiss took Susan by surprise and it swallowed up the intended protest from the distraught teacher.
 The probing tongue pressed against the tightly closed lips indicating urgency for her to submit.

  With a tiny sob, Susan relaxed slightly but that was enough, as the tongue seized the opportunity.
 A struggle ensued but Susan was no match.
 The tongues intertwined quickly in a affectionate caress and all the spectators witnessed a most erotic seduction.
 The cock head was exactly positioned in the opening and Sammi gave a little thrust with her strong hips.
 Susan's plea for mercy was a silent cry but everyone saw her back arch frantically trying to evade the lengthy sword.
-Report_Story #4